Pope says genocide took place at Church schools in Canada for indigenous children

 "Yes, genocide is a technical word but I did not use it because I did not think of it, but I described .... yes, it is a genocide, yes, yes, clearly.
 You can say that I said it was a genocide," he said.

-Last Monday, Francis visited the town of Maskwacis, site of two former residential schools, where he apologised and called forced assimilation "evil" and a "disastrous error". read more
+Last Monday, Francis visited the town of Maskwacis, site of two former residential schools, where he apologized and called forced assimilation "evil" and a "disastrous error".

-He also apologised for Christian support of the "colonising mentality" of the times.
+He also apologised for Christian support of the "colonizing mentality" of the times.